3 * This program is free software; you can redistribute it and/or modify

 1594 * @throws UnexpectedValueException

-1597 public function doAtomicSection( $fname, callable
+1597 public function doAtomicSection( $fname, callable $callback );

 1600 * Begin a transaction.
 If a transaction is already in progress,